RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 ### Streaming features

 - New session join workflow.
 This could still be better but I think it's a little smoother now.
-- **Session urls no longer let you join a session** so if you accidentally (or deliberately) share a browser in your stream people won't be able to join the session just by screen-shotting your url.
+- **Session urls no longer let you join a session** so people won't be able to join the session just by capturing the url from your browser.
 - `Streamer Mode`: in the profile menu.
 Toggle this on to anonymize all usernames and avatars if you want to share the session on screen without exposing any usernames.
 - When exporting `.png` shares you can now choose to anonymize the export to hide all usernames and user avatars (same mechanic as `Streamer Mode`).